How to Identify and Find Tianeptine:

 In this Article

-Features and types of Tianeptine and where it can be found
+Features & types of Tianeptine, and where Tianeptine (Zaza, Tianna, Gas station heroin) can be found

 Tianeptine in the US can come in many different forms.
 According to the DEA, one of the most common types of the drug use recently is in its powdered form, which is then used to make other products.
 For example, tianeptine is commonly pressed into counterfeit hydrocodone and oxycodone pills (DEA).
 Often, it is sold illegally online using brand names such as Coaxil or Stablon.
 In addition to counterfeit pills, some illicit dealers place the powder in individual baggies similar to those normally used to distribute heroin (DEA).
 This resemblance to opiates underscores the fact that, on the street, tianeptine is being used as a substitute for other drugs that are more tightly controlled by law enforcement.
 In this sense, tianeptine can be impossible to distinguish simply by looking at it.

-The fact that it is, in its basic form, a simple, white powder, and in some modified forms, a little pill means that it can resemble any number of substances.
+The fact that it is, in its basic form, a simple, white powder, and in some modified forms, a little tianeptine pill or zaza pill means that it can resemble any number of substances.
 Furthermore, when it is pressed into its pill form, it could be disguised as any legal or illegal drug.
-Still, when tianeptine is being used and traded illicitly in street markets and by dealers it often has the appearance of a powdered drug or home-made pill, and comes across as an illicit substance.
-There are two main forms of tianeptine powder: sodium and sulfate.
-Many users prefer the latter due to its supposed longer and balanced effects.
+Still, when tianeptine is being used and traded illicitly in street markets and by dealers tianeptine often has the appearance of a powdered drug or home-made pill, and comes across as an illicit substance.
+There are two main forms of tianeptine powder: sodium tianeptine and sulfate tianeptine.
+Many users prefer the sulfate tianeptine due to its supposed longer and balanced effects.